-In addition, to the entrance requirements above, it is essential that you read our guidance notes on 'How we choose our students' prior to submitting your UCAS application.
-The information relates to 2017 entry and will be updated for 2018 entry as soon as possible.
+In addition, to the entrance requirements above, it is essential that you read our guidance below on 'How we choose our students' prior to submitting your UCAS application.

 Applications are dealt with centrally by the Admissions and Access Service rather than by individual University Schools.
 Once your on-line form has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

-Selection is on the basis of the information provided on your UCAS form, which is considered by the Selector for that particular subject or degree programme along with a member of administrative staff from the Admissions Service.
+Selection is on the basis of the information provided on your UCAS form.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

-For last year's intake, applicants for this BA programme must have had, or been able to achieve, a minimum of five GCSE passes at grade C or better (to include English Language).
+For last year's intake, applicants for this BA programme offering A-level/BTEC qualifications must have had, or been able to achieve, a minimum of five GCSE passes at grade C/4 or better (to include English Language).
 Performance in any AS or A-level examinations already completed would also have been taken into account and the Selector checks that any specific entry requirements in terms of GCSE and/or A-level subjects can be fulfilled.

 Offers are normally made on the basis of three A-levels.
 Two subjects at A-level plus two at AS would also be considered.
 The offer for repeat candidates is set in terms of three A-levels and may be one grade higher than for first time applicants.
 Grades may be held from the previous year.

-Applicants offering other qualifications, such as BTEC Extended Diplomas, Higher National Certificates and Diplomas, the International Baccalaureate, Irish Leaving Certificate or an Access course, will also be considered.
+Applicants offering other qualifications, such as Higher National Certificates and Diplomas, will also be considered.

+For applicants offering a HNC, the current requirements are successful completion of the HNC with 2 Distinctions and remainder Merits.
 For those offering a Higher National Diploma, some flexibility may be allowed in terms of GCSE profile but, to be eligible for an offer, the grades obtained in the first year of the HND must allow the overall offer to be achievable.
 The current entrance requirements are successful completion of the HND with 2 Distinctions, 10 Merits and 4 Passes overall.
 Any consideration would be for Stage 1 entry only.